OpenSecuritySummit/oss-website/content/tracks/Secure-by-Scenario/How-to-build-your-own-scenario-and-run-it.md

 ## Session Description

-In preparation from Friday's Playing at Security: Designing, building, and running tabletop scenarios for fail-safe incident handling and incident response training.
+Join this session to lean how to design, build, and run tabletop scenarios for fail-safe incident handling and incident response training